 ('The barbarians drive us to the sea.
 The sea drives us back towards the barbarians.
 Between them we are exposed to two sorts of death, we are either slain or drowned)

-Although the Romans had sent assistance in the past, they were now fully occupied by their on wars with the Kings of the Huns, Attila and Bledla.
-Bede gives a succinct and sober account of what took place: ‘In the year of our Lord 449...The nation of Angles, or Saxons, being invited by the aforesaid king, arrived in Britain with three long ships, and had a place assigned them to reside in by the same, in the eastern part of he island, that they might thus appear to be fighting for their country whilst their real intentions were to enslave it...Bede describes the invaders as belonging to the three most powerful nations of Germany, the Saxons, the Angles, and the Jutes.
+Although the Romans had sent assistance in the past, they were now fully occupied by their own wars with the Kings of the Huns, Attila, and Bledla.
+Bede gives a succinct and sober account of what took place: ‘In the year of our Lord 449...The nation of Angles, or Saxons, being invited by the aforesaid king, arrived in Britain with three longships, and had a place assigned them to reside in by the same, in the eastern part of the island, that they might thus appear to be fighting for their country whilst their real intentions were to enslave it...Bede describes the invaders as belonging to the three most powerful nations of Germany, the Saxons, the Angles, and the Jutes.
 The first group to arrive came from Jutland, in the northern part of modern Denmark, and were led, according to the chroniclers, by two Jutish brothers, Hengist and Horsa.
-They landed at Ebbs-fleet in the Isle of Thanet, and settled in the areas now known as Kent, the Isle of Wight, and parts of Hampshire.
+They landed at Ebbs-fleet in the Isle of Thanet and settled in the areas now known as Kent, the Isle of Wight, and parts of Hampshire.

-The Angles came from the south of the Danish peninsula, and entered Britain much later, among the eastern coast, settling in parts of Mercia, Northumbria, and what is now East Anglia.
-The Saxons came from an area further south and west, along the coast of the North Sea, and from 477 settled in various parts of southern and south eastern Britain.
-The chroniclers talk about groups of east, west, and south Saxons distinctions which are reflected in the later names of Essex, Wessex, and Sussex.
+The Angles came from the south of the Danish peninsula and entered Britain much later, among the eastern coast, settling in parts of Mercia, Northumbria, and what is now East Anglia.
+The Saxons came from an area further south and west, along with the coast of the North Sea, and from 477 settled in various parts of southern and southeastern Britain.
+The chroniclers talk about groups of east, west, and south Saxon's distinctions which are reflected in the later names of Essex, Wessex, and Sussex.
 The name Middlesex suggests that there were Middle Saxons too.